enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 };
 ```

-- From req.param i extracted id of user with whom our sender is chating.
+- From req.params, I extracted the ID of the user with whom our sender is chatting.

-- Then from req.user i extracted sender id.
+- Then, I extracted the sender's ID from req.user.

-- Based on both id i searched the database to find conversation between them.
-In the database conversation array only contains the message id.
-So using populate function i asked mongodb to provide me the actual message instead of message id.
+- Based on both IDs, I searched the database to find the conversation between them.

+-  Using the populate function, I asked MongoDB to provide me with the actual message instead of the message ID.

-- If no conversation found between them then send empty array.
+- If no conversation is found between them, an empty array is sent.

-- If conversations found then i send all the messages to the frontend.
+- If a conversation is found, all the messages are sent to the frontend.

 - Check them using postman.

 ### Installing tailwind at frontend

+- Navigate to the frontend folder:

-- Go to the terminal and cd to frontend folder
+- Open your terminal and change directory to your frontend folder where your package.json file is located.

-- Run the development server to ensure everything is ok.

 - Make sure you are in frontend folder.
 Open the terminal and paste the following code